vwkd/didi/src/execution.md

 "hello" 3
 ```

-- can give sequence for variable repetition
+- can give sequence for varying repetition
-- note, to make optional use sequence that includes `0`
 - defaults to greedy
 - can give optional second argument after sequence for ungreedy